cucumber/cucumber-jvm/cucumber-deltaspike/README.md

 }
 ```

-This ObjectFactory doesn't start or stop any [Scopes](https://docs.oracle.com/javaee/6/tutorial/doc/gjbbk.html), so all beans live inside the default scope (Dependent).
-Now cucumber requested a instance of your stepdefinitions for every step, which means cdi create a new instance for every step and for all injected fields.
-This behaviour makes it impossible to share a state inside a szenario.
+This object factory doesn't start or stop any [Scopes](https://docs.oracle.com/javaee/6/tutorial/doc/gjbbk.html), so all beans live inside the default scope (Dependent).
+Now Cucumber requested an instance of your step definitions for every step, which means cdi create a new instance for every step and for all injected fields.
+This behaviour makes it impossible to share a state inside a scenario.

-To bybass this, you must annotate your class(es) with `@javax.inject.Singleton`:
+To bypass this, you must annotate your class(es) with `@javax.inject.Singleton`:
-1. on stepdefintions: now the ojectfactory will create only one instance include injected fields per scenario and both injected fields and stepdefinitions can be used to share state inside a scenario.
+1. on destinations: now the object factory will create only one instance include injected fields per scenario, and both injected fields and step definitions can be used to share state inside a scenario.
-2. on any other class: now the objectfactory will create a new instance of your stepdefinitions per step and stepdefinitions can not be used to share state inside a scenario, only the annotated classes can be used to share state inside a scenario
+2. on any other class: now the object factory will create a new instance of your step definitions per step and step definitions can not be used to share state inside a scenario, only the annotated classes can be used to share state inside a scenario

-you can also combine both approaches.
+You can also combine both approaches.

 ```java
 @Singleton